FreezyLemon/osu-wiki/wiki/Announcement_messages/en.md

 ## Eligibility

 Sending and replying to announcement messages through the website requires membership in the [Global Moderation Team](/wiki/People/Global_Moderation_Team), the [Nomination Assessment Team](/wiki/People/Nomination_Assessment_Team), or the announce [user group](/wiki/People/User_group).
-However, only members of the announce user group are allowed to send chat announcements through the [osu!
-API v2](https://osu.ppy.sh/docs/index.html#create-channel).

 ### Filing a request